 Note 2 – Two more terps have been built in the Netherlands recently, and both in the municipality of The Hague.
 Both as monuments, and not meant for a setteltment platform.
 These are the Terp of Vink, and the terp at the town of Leidschenveen.
 Read our post Terp or wierde?.
 Even more exotic, in ’30s of the twentieth century, the dairy farm Friesche Terp was set up in Pengalengan, near Bandung in the Dutch-Indies, present-day Indonesia.

-Note 3 – In province Friesland, the inhabitants of village Blije set up the project Terp van de Toekomst ‘terp of the future’ and want to build a terp at the tidal marshland again, north of the village Blije.
+Note 3 – In province Friesland, the inhabitants of village Blije set up the project Terp fan de Takomst ‘terp of the future’ and are determined to build a terp at the tidal marshland again, north of the village Blije.
+It would be the first terp build on the salt marsh after more than a thousand years.

 - Besteman, J.C., Bos, J.M. & Heidinga, H.A., Graven naar Friese koningen.
 De opgravingen in Wijnaldum (1992)